gsvibhav/Virtual-Machine/README.md

 4. Push to the branch (`git push origin feature/improvement`)
 5. Create a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 📧 Support

-For questions or issues, please open an issue in this repository or contact the maintainer.
+For questions or issues, please open an issue in this repository.

----

-**Built with ❤️ using Azure Bicep**